-So successful has the school been that the couple have gone on to create franchises with their son, Tom Latcham aged 22, when he qualified in September 2016 plus close family friend Dan McCabe and Graham Turney, their son-in-law, who is currently a PDI training to be an ADI.
+So successful has the school been that the couple have gone on to create franchises with their son, Tom Latcham aged 22, when he qualified in September 2016 plus close family friend Dan McCabe and Graham Turney, their son-in-law.
 Here we talk to Stewart about why keeping it in the family has been vital to the driving school and its franchises’ reputations.

 Why did you decide to work together?

 Having a family-run business means the pupils get an excellent experience as we can do mock practical tests with each other’s pupils.
 We have built up a sound reputation in Telford, Stafford and surrounding areas and no longer need to advertise with pupils typically contacting us because of recommendations from previous pupils.